 - Educating disabled students with students who are nondisabled to the maximum extent, where appropriate.

 - Assisting students with disabilities in receiving the assistive technology and training required for their success in school

 - Ensuring that students are not disciplined, restrained or secluded because of a disability.

 - Assisting students in receiving the transition services needed to prepare for life after school.

 - Raising awareness among parents, advocates and policy makers so they have all the information they need to ensure the successful education of students with disabilities.

 - Advocating for students when rights under IDEA are violated.

 Updates and additional information:

-- Press Release: Limiting the Use of Restraint and Seclusion in Schools
+- Press Release: Corporal Punishment and the Use of Inappropriate Restraint No Longer an Option in Utah Public Schools

 Utah Transition Today: A 2014 Report of Opportunities and Barriers